bvarner/threadlib/README.rst

         :alt: M4 tap positive

-Use that to cut a hex-nut...
+And use that that to cut a hex-nut...

 .. code-block:: OpenSCAD